midnxghtpulse/labor-law-claims-analysis/README.md

 ## data source

-the project uses public procedural metadata from the datajud API, provided by the conselho nacional de justiça (CNJ).
+the project uses public procedural metadata from the datajud api, provided by the conselho nacional de justiça.

-the current development dataset contains 10,000 first-degree cases from TRT5.
+the current development dataset contains 10,000 first-degree cases from trt5.

 the full process-level datasets are generated locally instead of being stored in the repository.